Several of the policies may directly affect employers and require action.

 - The Executive Order will require all federal executive branch workers to be vaccinated and directed that this standard be extended to employees of contractors that do business with the federal government.

-- All private -sector employers with more than 100 employees will be required to ensure that their workers are either vaccinated or are tested weekly for COVID-19.
+- All private -sector employers with 100 or more employees will be required to ensure that their workers are either vaccinated or are tested weekly for COVID-19.

 - The U.S. Occupational Safety and Health Administration (OSHA) will issue an Emergency Temporary Standard (ETS) to implement this requirement.
-The OSHA rule will also require employers with more than 100 employees to provide paid time off for the time it takes for workers to get vaccinated or to recover from any ill effects of the vaccination.
+The OSHA rule will also require employers with 100 or more employees to provide paid time off for the time it takes for workers to get vaccinated or to recover from any ill effects of the vaccination.

 - Vaccination requirements will also apply to health-care workers at Medicare and Medicaid participating hospitals and other health-care settings that receive Medicare or Medicaid reimbursement.